Despite the lack of deep value, there is something else: Gitlab Inc (GTLB) Stock

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
-Currently, 29.10 percent of Gitlab Inc shares are owned by insiders, and 55.66 percent are held by financial institutions.
-ROBINS BRIAN G, the Chief Financial Officer at Gitlab Inc (GTLB) has sold 60,000 shares of firm on Apr 01 ’24 at a price of $56.08 against the total amount of $3.37 million.
-In another inside trade, Bedi Sundeep, Director of Gitlab Inc (NASDAQ:GTLB) sold 9,000 shares of the firm on Mar 27 ’24 for a total worth of $0.53 million at a price of $58.64.
-An inside trade which took place on Mar 21 ’24, Chief Legal Officer & Corp Sec of Gitlab Inc Schulman Robin sold 2,425 shares of firm against total price of $0.14 million at the cost of $58.75 per share.
+Currently, 29.18 percent of Gitlab Inc shares are owned by insiders, and 55.70 percent are held by financial institutions.
+Sijbrandij Sytse, the Chief Executive Officer at Gitlab Inc (GTLB) has sold 56,000 shares of firm on Apr 15 ’24 at a price of $54.92 against the total amount of $3.08 million.
+In another inside trade, ROBINS BRIAN G, Chief Financial Officer of Gitlab Inc (NASDAQ:GTLB) sold 60,000 shares of the firm on Apr 01 ’24 for a total worth of $3.37 million at a price of $56.08.
+An inside trade which took place on Mar 27 ’24, Director of Gitlab Inc Bedi Sundeep sold 9,000 shares of firm against total price of $0.53 million at the cost of $58.64 per share.